MrUniverse44/RedderHub/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **System Information (please complete the following information):**
-- Platform (BungeeCord, Spigot, Sponge, Velocity)
 - Plugin Version

-- ProtocolLIB version (OPTIONAL only if you are on spigot)

 **Additional context**
 Add any other context about the problem here.